 Our next stop is the charming city of Granada, situated on the shores of the vast Lake Nicaragua.
 The city’s cobbled streets and laid-back attitude make it a great place to hang out for a while.
 From here we can explore the lakes volcanic Ometepe Island.
 The lake itself is amazing in that it is a freshwater lake full of saltwater fish that exist in no other lake in the world.

 The pristine cloud-forests of Monteverde are our first stop where hanging bridges offer dramatic walks through the jungle canopy.
-For those seeking more adrenalin you can even go ‘Sky Trekking’ (flying by zip wire through the forest).
+For those seeking more adrenaline you can even go ‘Sky Trekking’ (flying by zip wire through the forest).

 We continue inland and marvel at Volcan Arenal, Central America’s most active and perfectly formed volcano.
-From our base here in La Fortuna you have the option of undertaking numerous wonderful excursions including volcano trekking, sky trekking, turtle watching, boat tours through pristine jungle, rappelling, bungy jumping and wildlife watching tours.
+From our base here in La Fortuna you have the option of undertaking numerous wonderful excursions including volcano trekking, sky trekking, turtle watching, boat tours through pristine jungle, rappelling, bungy-jumping and wildlife watching tours.

 Back down on the Pacific coast our last stop in Costa Rica is at the well-renowned Manuel Antonio beach where you have the option of spending the day in Manuel Antonio N.P. with plenty of wildlife and pristine beaches on offer.